 Citable filing context

-DAL's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 8, 2026.
+DAL's research view summarizes recent SEC filing context, starting with earnings from Jul 10, 2026.

 | Filed | Item | Context |